Ardor: Love Spirals Downwards’ Sonic Transformation and Ethereal Vision

 This influence is evident on tracks like “Will You Fade” and “Write in Water,” where cascading guitars and lush production amplify the emotional intensity of Perry’s vocals.
 Lum’s evolving approach to ambient composition shines on instrumental pieces like “Mirrors a Still Sky” and “I Could Find It Only By Chance.”
 The former recalls the ethereal majesty of their 1991 compilation cut, “Mediterranea,” while the latter layers a simple, wordless vocal melody over dreamy, textured guitars, expanding on the atmospheric qualities of Idylls.

-Hinting at the sound to come on the band’s next album, Ever, “Sunset Bell,” highlights Lum’s experimental ethos.
-Inspired by Seefeel’s innovative use of looping, the song features improvised vocal loops from guest artist, Jennifer Ryan Fuller, which Lum transformed into hypnotic, meditative layers.
+Some of the experimental techniques explored on Ardor would later become defining elements of Ever (1996).
+The looping techniques Lum admired in Seefeel found their way into “Sunset Bell,” one of Ardor’s most unique tracks.
+Inspired by Seefeel’s innovative use of repetition, the song features improvised vocal loops from guest artist Jennifer Ryan Fuller, which Lum transformed into hypnotic, meditative layers.
 Fuller described the track’s origins on her personal blog:

 “I was just fooling around with the microphone and the looper, and all of a sudden I noticed Ryan was recording.
 ‘What are you doing?’
 I asked.
 ‘Just keep going,’ he whispered.”